acrlabs/simkube/docs/infra/github-runners.md

 -->
 # SimKube GitHub Action Runner AMI

-[Applied Computing Research Labs](https://appliedcomputing.io) provides support for running simulations on self-hosted GitHub Actions runners that are backed by the SimKube AMIs.
+[Applied Computing Research Labs](https://appliedcomputing.io) provides support for running simulations on self-hosted GitHub Actions runners that are backed by SimKube AMIs.

 These runners are intended for teams that want reliable, repeatable simulation as part of their CI pipelines.